fergalquinn77/ci_pp5_summer_fashions/README.md

 <img src="readme/validation/us-testing/email_confirmation.jpg">
 </details>

-4.5 As a shopper I can have my order processed even if I exit out of the page before I recieve final confirmation or the connection breaks so that I have security that my order was processed
+4.5 As a shopper I can have my order processed even if I exit out of the page before I receive final confirmation or the connection breaks so that I have security that my order was processed

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |